tfaithorn/C-Entity-Framework-Using-Dapper/README.md

 1. Create a class that represents a table, which inherits from 'TableBase'.
 Add a class that inherits from 'EntityBase' as a generic contraint.
 2. Access the database with the Update, Select, Insert, or Delete methods.

+The core files are SqlConditions, SqlDataAccess & TableBase.
 ##
 All values are prepared with Sql parameters unless a 'raw' flag is set on the SqlCondition class.
 ##